Event batching

 LogEvent

-It represents the batch of decision and conversion events we send to the Optimizely Feature Experimentation backend.
+Represents the batch of decision and conversion events sent to the Optimizely Feature Experimentation backend.

 Parameter | Description |